 Observables

 The Renoise API makes extensive use of the Observer pattern.
-In short, different values can be wrapped in Observable objects on which you can register notifier functions that will get called whenever the underlying value changes.
-This is a great way to react to changes without having to deal with constantly comparing the value to a cached state for example.
+In short, many values are wrapped in "Observable" objects.
+You can register "notifier" functions on these objects, which will be called whenever the underlying value changes.
+This is a powerful way to react to changes in the application state without constantly polling and comparing values.

-When reading the API, you will find a lot of fields with _observable
+When browsing the API documentation, you will find many properties with an _observable

-at the end.
-Let's see how we can utilize this feature by attaching a notifier so that our tool can do something whenever the user loads a new song.
+suffix.
+Let's see how to use this feature by attaching a notifier that runs when the user loads a new song.

 renoise.app():show_message("Loaded a new song!")